gnujesus/aethers-not-found-blog/content/posts/complaints-on-hugo.md

 2. Changing the `baseURL` to `https://<github_username>.github.io/<name_of_the_site>/`: This uses github as the root directory for the assest, so the website goes there when it needs to find the styles and any other element needed for the site.

 Neither of this solutions worked for me.
-I tried setting the end of the baseURL to a `/` and deleting it, leaving it blank, setting to a relative directory, and even enable the `relativeDirectory` and `uglyURLs` parameter on the `config.yml` file to see if that was the problem, and still nothing.
+I tried setting the end of the baseURL to a `/`, I tried deleting that, I tried leaving it blank, I tried setting to a relative directory, and even enable the `relativeDirectory` and `uglyURLs` parameter on the `config.yml` file to see if that was the problem, and nothing seemed to work.

 # Solution